ryanraposo/whatscookin/README.md

 A food blogging app where users can post recipes and pictures, as well as interact with others in the food culture and industry.

 this is a complete front end and back end aplication.
+Please find the [Tech-Stack](#tech-stack) section to view what tech the team used to put together this application

 ## User-Story